ZefRaine/Drumset/README.md

 # Drumset
-Virtual drumset created with vanilla Javascript.
+Virtual drumset created with vanilla Javascript as a part of the JavaScript30 online course.